Call of Duty: Vanguard: Reception

-Call of Duty: Vanguard received "mixed or average reviews", according to review aggregator Metacritic.
+Call of Duty: Vanguard received "mixed or average reviews", according to review aggregator website Metacritic.

 IGN's Simon Cardy awarded the game a 7 out of 10, summarizing their review by saying, "Call of Duty: Vanguard's highly polished campaign provides a healthy amount of fun, even if its brief length and lack of variety lead it to fall short of the classic pieces of war cinema it's trying to emulate."
 Clement Goh of CGMagazine wrote that "Call of Duty: Vanguard falls in the predictable traps of an annual release, but pulls through with a fun campaign and multiplayer at the cost of duller Zombies", also giving the game a 7 out of 10.

-John Walker of Kotaku and Yussef Cole of Polygon criticized Vanguards handling of progressivism in the story and characters, feeling it suffered from tokenism and that its attempt to "wokewash" history and avoid controversy was disingenuous and cowardly.
-Walker also criticized the game's lack of player freedom and the artificial intelligence compared to 2003's Call of Duty, and while praising the graphics as "astonishing", wrote it was "all for absolutely nothing".
+Yussef Cole of Polygon criticized Vanguard's retelling of the Second World War, saying that its progressive lens suffered from a superficial sense of diversity and from tokenism, whitewashing both history and the workplace practices of Activision Blizzard the company had received a lawsuit for.
+He felt the game serves as a "mythmaking vehicle" for the Western allies, and that it skips past the present criticism of the West's "unseemly colonial interventions and wasteful acts of aggression" to "retroactively add Black and brown characters to an overwhelmingly white and Western struggle."
+John Walker of Kotaku wrote that the game "wants to ride the zeitgeist of progressive representation, without ever giving a moment's thought to just how poorly it rewrites the reality of marginalized people involved in the war."
+Walker also criticized the game's lack of player freedom compared to 2003's Call of Duty, and while praising the graphics as "astonishing", wrote it was "all for absolutely nothing".

 Vanguard's Zombies mode was negatively received by players and critics alike, with complaints about the lack of content compared to past iterations of the mode.
 Luke Winkie of IGN gave Zombies a 5 out of 10, writing it had "little imagination beyond bigger damage numbers sparking out of the heads of its undead".
 Writing for GameRant, Richard Warren felt that Zombies fell short in numerous areas, including its use of multiplayer assets, absence of Wonder Weapons, and lack of Easter eggs, the latter of which they considered the "biggest thing that makes Zombies unique".